 - Reused Cartons, such as those in which we receive our stock from our suppliers

 In addition to buying recycled and recyclable packaging, all of the excess day to day packaging used in our fulfilment centre is compacted, bailed and collected by a local recycling company.
-Our aim is to increase recycling waste and reduce land fill waste by 5% every three months of the year.

 We manage 170,000 sq. feet of warehouse space, which uses a considerable amount of power to operate, particularly during the darker months of Winter.
-In order to reduce our energy consumption wherever possible we looked towards more innovative methods of lighting to save energy.
+In order to reduce our energy consumption wherever possible we look towards more innovative methods of lighting to save energy.

 In December 2011 we installed auto-switch lights in each warehouse aisle.
 This makes lights go on as movement is detected in the area and go out when there is none.
 As a result of this initiative alone we have reduced our consumption from 390Kwh to 294Kwh, saving 25%.